-This page contains information for members of the University who wish to make a complaint under the (pdf).
+This page contains information for members of the University who wish to make a complaint under the Student Code of Conduct Policy (pdf).

 If you have witnessed or been a victim of disruptive or threatening behaviour by a student, the University encourages you to report it to the Office of Student Affairs by contacting: email@example.com

-The University also encourages informal resolution between parties.
+The University also encourages informal resolution between parties, when appropriate.
 The Conflict Resolution Advisor is available to assist in these cases by provided coaching, mediation, and alternative dispute resolution.